Tinnitus

 • carboplatin

+8. Having otosclerosis at the time of clinical onset or aggravation of tinnitus.
 Otosclerosis is a primary disorder of the labyrinthine capsule characterized by new bone formation and often involving the footplate of the stapes.
+Otosclerosis itself, or surgery for the condition, can cause tinnitus.

-9. Chronic eustachian tube disorder during or just prior to clinical onset or aggravation
+11. Having chronic eustachian tube disorder during or just prior to clinical onset or aggravation of tinnitus.

-Eustachian tube disorder includes, but is not limited to:
+Eustachian tube disorder causes include, but are not limited to:

 • eustachian tube obstruction from any cause